orjon/project4/README.md

 ![](images/readme/p4ScreenRecordingGeneral.gif)

-The app aims to structure this information through a clean and easily-understood interface to help users monitor their projects over time.

 This was my final project completed whilst undertaking the Web Development Immersive course at General Assembly, London.
 I decided to work on this as a solo project.
 It was completed in one week.